-Assignment 1: Community Summary (Student Assignment - 4 pp. max.)
+• Assignment 1: Community Summary (Student Assignment - 4 pp. max.)

-This assignment, due on Canvas on September 9 at 8:00 p.m., will identify a community for evaluation - one encapsulated by one government jurisdiction (County, City) that has specific geographic boundaries and community characteristics.
-It will summarize (a) the characteristics of the community (size, demographics, economic activity) (b) its resource needs and where they come from (power, water, food, materials), and (c) an initial evaluation of the community's environmental "footprint" and socioeconomic characteristics.
+This assignment, due on Canvas on September 9 at 4:30 p.m., will identify a community for evaluation - one encapsulated by one government jurisdiction (County, City) that has specific geographic boundaries and community characteristics.
+It will summarize (a) the characteristics of the community (size, demographics, economic activity) (b) its resource needs and where they come from (power, water, food), and (c) an initial evaluation of the community's environmental "footprint" and socioeconomic characteristics.
 Maximum of 15 points.

 • Assignment 2: Planning and Gap Analysis (Student Assignment -4 pp. max.)

-This assignment, due on Canvas on October 14 at 8:00 p.m., will provide a summary of the community's planning documents (General Plan, Zoning, Sustainability Plans, and Climate Action Plans) and evaluate how the community addresses long-term sustainability needs.
-Specifically, as part of a gap analysis, it will evaluate if these planning documents address the resource needs and any socioeconomic issues identified in the first assignment.
+This assignment, due on Canvas on October 14 at 4:30 p.m., will provide a summary of the community's planning documents (General Plan, Zoning, Sustainability Plans, Climate Action Plans) and evaluate how the community addresses long-term sustainability needs.
+As part of a gap analysis, it will evaluate if these planning documents address the resource needs and socioeconomic issues identified in the Assignment 1.
 Maximum of 20 points.

-Assignment 3: Sustainability Policy / Proposal (Group Paper & Presentation)
+• Assignment 3: Sustainability Policy / Proposal (Group Paper & Presentation)

-In groups, based on the research and background information acquired from the first two assignments - for one community, you will draft a proposal for a program, policy or tool that you will advocate be adopted by the community to address sustainability needs.
+In groups, based on the research and background information acquired from the first two assignments - for one community, you will draft a proposal for a program, policy or tool that you will advocate be adopted by the community to address sustainability needs (due on Canvas on Nov.
+18 at 4:30 p.m.).
 Each group member will be expected to cover a specific area of work.
-This assignment will include both a written group report containing research and policy recommendations, due on Canvas on Nov.
-18 at 8:00 p.m.; and a 15-minute group presentation recorded on Zoom, due on Nov.
-19 at 8:00 p.m.
-Maximum of 20 points per student.
+This assignment will include both a report containing research and recommendations, and a 15-minute group presentation on Nov.
+18. Maximum of 20 points per student.

 • Term Paper Project will cover a sustainability theme.
-The student will e-mail and post on Canvas a medium-length (10 to 12-page, double-spaced) term paper on Dec.
-2 at 8:00 p.m.
-On Wed., Dec.
-1 at 4:00 p.m., each student in the class is invited to informally discuss an aspect of her/his term paper on Zoom (no visuals).
+The student will e-mail and post on Canvas a medium-length (10-page, double-spaced) term paper on Dec.
+2 at 4:30 p.m. and give an informal, 5-minute presentation/discussion on an aspect of the paper (no Powerpoints).
 A grading rubric for the Final Paper will be provided and a one to two-page outline of the term paper should be e-mailed to the instructor by September 23.
-Comparative studies of up to two cases are welcomed, as are papers on a single issue.
-Focus the paper on a topic and make sure that there is adequate material on it.
-Ideally, your paper will feature an introduction (purpose/objectives); a brief (half-page to one-page) literature search; description of current policy frameworks; a synthesis of the findings in light of urban policies and/or best practices; and a conclusion and/or set of recommendations.
-Maximum of 20 points.
+Comparative studies of up to two cases are welcome, as are papers focused on a single issue.
+Focus the paper on a topic and ensure that there is adequate material on it.
+Ideally, your paper will feature an introduction (purpose/objectives); a brief (half-page) literature search; description of current policy; a synthesis of the findings in light of urban policies and/or best practices; and a conclusion and/or set of recommendations.
+Maximum of 20 points